Your very own private escapade to a blissful Bali utopia

 After leaving the airport terminal, drive straight, past the white horses statue and first traffic light nearby.
 Turn left at Ngurah Rai statue.
 Drive past the DF Store on right side, towards the 2nd traffic light at Dewa Ruci statue roundabout.
 Keep driving straight at the roundabout on Sunset road, for about 5 km past 3 more traffic lights.
-At the end of Sunset road's T junction, turn left and drive straight onto Jalan Kayu Aya, a 1.5 km long street full of boutiques and restaurants, which will lead you to the entrance of The Oberoi, Bali on the left side of the road.
+At the end of Sunset road's T junction, turn left and drive straight onto Jalan Kayu Aya, a 1.5 km long street full of boutiques and restaurants, which will lead you to the entrance of The Oberoi Beach Bali Resort on the left side of the road.

 Soak in the beats over at Balai Banjar Ubud Kelod as you sit back to a tantalising local dance performance that showcases Balinese culture.
 Here, you’re treated to four different styles of dances that feature both the young and old, but we’re sure anyone would enjoy Legong Dance the most.
 Not only is it the oldest form of classical dance in Bali, but it used to a form of royal entertainment!
 Talk about a treatment fit for royalty.

 Shopaholics will be delighted to discover that The Oberoi Beach Bali Resort is near to The Seminyak Square Shopping Mall.
 You can literally shop till you drop with so many shops with various brands.
 Females rejoice!
 Most of the shops are filled to the brim with branded bags, glasses and jewellery.